Cowboy-Mods/THS-Command-Center/docs/THS_Command_Center_Design_Book.md

 Revision: Draft 0.1

-The THS Command Center is an open-source, modular workshop operating platform designed to adapt to the unique needs of every maker.
-Whether your passion is 3D printing, electronics, woodworking, laser engraving, painting, leathercraft, RC vehicles, or something entirely different, the Command Center provides a central place to monitor, organize, automate, and enhance your creative workspace.
+The THS Command Center is an open-source, modular workshop operating platform that helps makers monitor, organize, automate, and enhance their creative workspace.
+Designed to adapt to the needs of each builder, it provides a reliable foundation for workshop management while remaining easy to build, easy to maintain, and easy to expand.
 ---

 # 1. Project Vision